BSc (Hons) Nursing (Mental Health) course preparation

 Events before your programme begins

-Before your course begins, you’re invited to attend an in person event on 12 December and two online events in January.
-The events are not compulsory but are available to help ensure you can have any of your final questions answered.
-The event on 19 January is scheduled over two slots to give everyone an opportunity to ask their questions.
+Before your course begins, you’re invited an online event taking place on Friday 19 January.
+The event is not compulsory but a great way to have any of your final questions answered.
+The event is scheduled over two time slots to give everyone an opportunity to ask their questions.
 There is no need to log onto both of these unless you do have questions.

 Your online events